kjhun/20180304_Api_Test/README.md

 # 20180304_Api_Test
-This is test repository for order api.
+1.Object : This test is for sell order api.
+2.Description : Currency is choosed for read total balance and sell order this currency all available balance.